History of the Epiphone guitar

 Epiphone Sheraton-II Pro VS

-It's the most sophisticated and pure jazz and blues sound you'll find at this price.
+It's the most sophisticated and pure jazz and blues sound you'll find at this price range.

 It is not appropriate for tapping.